Changggg/ecopad_documentation/install/README.md

 EcoPAD Specific Installation
 ----------------------
-Note:- Don't run any of the following command as root user

 The cookiecutter installation will ask multiple question.
 To get the cyberCommons platform to work correctly, please double check the following variables.